nildt/MCM/README.md

 # MCM
-Example of Monte Carlo Integration
+An example of Monte Carlo integration